-- What’s wrong with the architects version of the seating capacity?
+- What’s wrong with the architect’s version of the seating capacity?

 - What other options do you see?

-Innovative Ways To Do Ministry Without Buying Buildings
+Innovative Ways to Do Ministry without Buying Buildings

-The Cell has various cell groups that are meeting in a variety of places.
-These are groups that gather weekly to engage and apply the biblical faith to their lives.
-They encompass non believers and hard core believers.
+The Cell has various cell groups that meet in a variety of places.
+These are groups that gather weekly to engage and apply biblical faith to their lives.
+They encompass nonbelievers and hard core believers.
 These groups are committed to coming together for a celebration time where we eat, laugh, socialize, worship, baptize, take communion, and launch new leaders into their “communities” as cell group leaders.
-They want to be known for what happens in the homes, bars, restaurants, and tattoo parlors where they have seen us gathering together pieces of that tribe to share life and share life.
-It’s too early a plant to say much other than it is very different and radical as well as passionate.
+They want to be known for what happens in the homes, bars, restaurants, and tattoo parlors where they have seen us gathering together pieces of that tribe to share life.
+It’s too early a plant to say much other than it is very unique, radical, and passionate.
 I like what I see and read.

 Here are some of the options I am seeing:

-1. Use someone else’s space and rent
+- Use someone else’s space and rent.

+- House churches are growing.

-5. Congregations in Bars
+- Congregations in bars.

-6. Storefront churches.
+- Storefront churches.